The Ourstory of Round the Bend Farm

-There are always many hands and hearts involved in anything meaningful- Round the Bend Farm (RTB) is no exception.
-Michael and Margie Baldwin, founders of the Marion Institute, and Leslie and Rutgers Barclay were catalysts in the inception and development of RTB and play a significant role in its history.
-In 2007, they joined forces, found the farm, named it RTB, and invested in the land and young farmers so they could experience firsthand farming on the land.
-They hired two farmers, Antone (a.k.a.
-T) Vieira and Ellen Densmore, to break ground on the property.
-For 5 years, from 2007- 2012, T and Ellen helped build the farm before leaving to pursue their own farming dreams in Maine.
-Geoff Kinder was also hired in 2007 and began farm caretaking and vegetable farming.
-Leslie Barclay was deeply involved in the planning and implementation of the farm’s early development.
-Collectively, Leslie and Rucky’s financial and emotional support gave the farmers freedom to explore and develop positive relationships with the land and with farming as a craft.
-In 2008, Leslie and Rucky gained their independence in owning RTB, while still being morally supported by Michael and Margie – who hoped RTB could become a sustainable learning and teaching farm.
+There are always many hands and hearts involved in anything meaningful- and Round the Bend Farm (RTB), a Center for Restorative Community, is no exception!
+Michael & Margie Baldwin (founders of the Marion Institute) and Leslie & Rutgers (Rucky) Barclay were catalysts in the inception and development of RTB, and played a significant role in ourstory.
+In 2007, the two couples joined forces when they found the farm and named it Round the Bend Farm.
+They invested in the land and hired two farmers, Antone (aka “T”) Vieira and Ellen Densmore, to break ground on the property.
+From 2007 to 2012, T & Ellen helped build up the farm, before moving on to pursue their own farming dreams in Maine.
+RTB Co-Founder Geoff Kinder was also hired in 2007, and began caretaking along with vegetable farming.
+Leslie & Rucky’s financial and emotional support gave the RTB farmers the freedom to explore and develop positive relationships with the land and with farming as a craft.

-In May 2013, those incredible people that we had been looking for appeared- Ellen and Duncan McFarland.
-Through their Bromley Charitable Trust, Ellen & Duncan bought the 39+ acres of land to manifest the greater vision for RTB led by Desa and Geoff, and supported by an incredible team of folks.
-With the farm purchased, the dreams and investment of staying on the property that had been built for 6 years prior had paid off- a Center for Restorative Community was born.
-In one fell swoop, the farm went from a place owned by one couple to a place that is owned and farmed by a non-profit in perpetuity.
-We could never have done this work without the many, many folks who contributed their love, time, energy and ideas to our work.
-Most especially our funders, Ellen and Duncan, who were able to manifest our vision and make it a living reality.
-Our hearts will always be full when we speak of Ellen and Duncan.
+RTB was BLESSED in 2013 to have Ellen & Duncan McFarland join the team as major financial supporters that wholeheartedly believed in the vision that was transpiring.
+Through their Bromley Charitable Trust, Ellen & Duncan purchased the 39-acre property to manifest the greater vision for RTB, led by Co-Founders Desa & Geoff, and supported by an incredible team of folks.
+A Center for Restorative Community was born!
+In one fell swoop, the farm went from a place owned by one couple to a place owned and farmed by a non-profit in perpetuity.
+This work could never have been done without the many, many folks who contributed their love, time, energy and ideas.
+We are especially grateful to our funders Ellen & Duncan, who were able to manifest our vision and make it a living reality.
+Our hearts will always be full when we think and speak of them.